woodstockcs/MyFavoriteCellularAutomata/README.md

 - `getRulePatternAsString`
 - `getRulePatternAsArray`

-Search the file for all of remaining comments starting with `//TODO` and complete each of those actions.
-Methods that you will work on have full javadoc comments above the method header -- *read those carefully*!
+### Phase 3

-Fork this repo, and paste your code into the .pde file in your copy of the repo.
+~~Search the file for all of remaining comments starting with `//TODO` and complete each of those actions.
+Methods that you will work on have full javadoc comments above the method header -- *read those carefully*!~~